release-it/release-it/README.md

 The core plugins include `version`, `git`, `npm`, `github`, `gitlab`.

+Note that hooks like `after:git:release` will not run when either the `git push` failed, or when it is configured not to be executed (e.g. `git.push: false`).
 See [execution order](./docs/plugins.md#execution-order) for more details on execution order of plugin lifecycle methods.

 All commands can use configuration variables (like template strings).
 An array of commands can also be provided, they will run one after another.
 Some example release-it configuration: